UniverseDevGroup/PokeBot/README.md

 This is PokeBot!
 PokeBot is a utility bot with fun and music functionality!
 For more info, continue to read below!

+### UPDATE: PokeBot is back and online as of October 21st 2019, we are trying to squash bugs so if you see any feel free to submit a bug report or submit a pull request.

 ## What can I expect to see in PokeBot?
 * Custom Log Channels